Academic writing can be seen as consisting of two important levels of discussion:

 Remember with quotes / citations, it is not quantity, but relevance to the discussion and demonstrating understanding that is important.

 For more guidance on using quotations, have a look at the following:

 Using paragraphs to enhance critical writing

-You can use paragraphs to make a clear visual separation between descriptive writing and critical analysis in your essay.
+You can use paragraphs to make a clear visual separation between descriptive writing and critical analysis in your report.
 Simply switch to a new paragraph when you move from description to critical writing and vice versa.